 Regenerative medicine focuses on utilization of natural and biological solutions to stimulate body repair and regeneration of injured tissues.
 The solutions utilized include Dextrose, PRP( platelet rich plasma) and Mesenchymal Stem Cell therapy.

-Dr. Kaplan and Dr. Speciale have dedicated their careers to learning and practicing the most advanced regenerative medicine techniques.
-They use advanced examination and ultrasound imaging techniques to identify areas of weakness, injury and instability.
+Dr. Kaplan has dedicated his career to learning and practicing the most advanced regenerative medicine techniques.
+He uses advanced examination and ultrasound imaging techniques to identify areas of weakness, injury and instability.
 Deep tissue palpation and ultrasound imaging is then used for accurate and effective delivery of the substances into the affected areas to induce healing and regeneration.

 Prolotherapy and Neural Prolotherapy